-Huntress has been hunting malicious actors across 50,000+ user accounts for 1,500+ small businesses enrolled in our Managed Detection and Response (MDR) for Microsoft 365 product.
-As MDR for Microsoft 365 moves into general availability (GA) soon, we wanted to shine a light on some of the interesting incidents we’ve identified during our beta phase.
+Huntress has been hunting malicious actors across 50,000+ user accounts for 1,500+ small businesses enrolled in our Managed Identity Threat Detection and Response (ITDR) product.
+As ITDR for Microsoft 365 moves into general availability (GA) soon, we wanted to shine a light on some of the interesting incidents we’ve identified during our beta phase.

 Read Part Two: Threat Hunting for Business Email Compromise Through User Agents